hemaAI/MAX-Object-Detector/training/data_preparation/README.md

 Training the Object Detector requires a dataset of images, annotated with the bounding boxes of each object identified in each image.

+There are two possible ways to create traiing data:

+1. CloudAnnotation
-To easily create annotated image datasets, we can use [the Cloud Annotations Tool](https://cloud.annotations.ai/login), a fast, easy and collaborative open source image annotation tool that makes it easy to interactively draw bounding boxes around objects in images residing on [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).
+    To easily create annotated image datasets, we can use [the Cloud Annotation Tool](https://cloud.annotations.ai/login), a fast, easy and collaborative open source image annotation tool that makes it easy interactively draw bounding boxes around objects in images residing on [IBM Cloud Object Storage](https://www.ibm.com/cloud/object-storage).

+2. LabelImg + conversion in Python

+# 1. Cloud Annotation
 Follow the instructions in this document to prepare your data for training the object detector model.
 - [Prerequisites](#prerequisites)
 - [Preparing Your Data](#preparing-your-data)